Oneirical/bevy_tgfp/tutorial/1-drawing-the-player.md

 }
 ```

 This marks the creation of our first `Resource`.
-A ̀`Resource`, in Bevy, is basically a global mutable variable.
+A `Resource`, in Bevy, is basically a global mutable variable.
 You can imagine it in the same way that you need to spend "wood resources" to build houses in a construction game - the wood is likely represented by a little icon on the side of the screen with a number next to it.
 It doesn't belong to a certain Entity - it belongs to the game as a whole.

 In this case, this `Resource` is an Atlas, mapping the spritesheet to divide it in tidy 16x16 squares.
 It will be accessible each time a new Creature is made, to assign it a specific region of that spritesheet.